Bluejays vs. Tigers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional Creighton Insights & Trends

-- Creighton has a 6-4 record against the spread while going 6-4 overall over its last 10 contests.
+- Creighton is 6-4 against the spread and 6-4 overall in its last 10 contests.

-- In their past 10 games, the Bluejays have gone over the total six times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.